nortakales/vscode-daily-bullet-notes/README.md

-[-] this task is either no longer relevant or tracked by someone else now [+] you made some progress on this task today, but it isn't done yet [ ] this task is ready and waiting to be worked on Here is a quick note you took about the day, like you took the afternoon off or attended an event
+[-] this task is either no longer relevant or tracked by someone else now [+] you made some progress on this task today, but it isn't done yet [ ] this task is ready and waiting to be worked on
+[>] this task was added today, but you plan to work on it tomorrow Here is a quick note you took about the day, like you took the afternoon off or attended an event

 +----------------------------------------+